 The Balloons over Waikato Trust

-The Balloons over Waikato Trust is a non-profit organisation and has been successfully running this event for the previous 12 years.
+The Balloons over Waikato Trust is a non-profit organisation and has been successfully running this event for the previous 15 years.
 The Festival is a major iconic event for the general public on the annual calendar in both Hamilton and the Waikato Region.
-Five times voted Best Waikato Event by the public of Hamilton, this event is must do in the Waikato events calander.
+Five times voted Best Waikato Event by the public of Hamilton, this event is must do in the Waikato events calendar.

-The Event runs for five days in early April at Innes Common, Hamilton Lake and The University of Waikato
+The Event runs for five days in late March at Innes Common, Hamilton Lake and The University of Waikato grounds.

 To promote, advance and encourage hot air ballooning for the entertainment of the general public and the promotion of the Waikato region.